Justin-Huber/outlets/README.md

 ![Raised-floor system](https://techcrunch.com/wp-content/uploads/2020/07/floor-wiring.jpg)

 ## Files and Folders
-The [/json](https://github.com/SocialConstruct/outlets/tree/master/json) folder contains all the files you need to get this project started.
+The [/json](https://github.com/SocialConstruct/outlets/tree/master/json) folder contains all the data files you need to get this project started.

 * [json/studio_info.json](https://github.com/SocialConstruct/outlets/blob/master/json/studio_info.json) contains the coordinates in WCS for all the rooms, windows, and doors of this sample studio apartment.
 The coordinates are based on a [simplified floor plan](https://github.com/SocialConstruct/outlets/blob/master/png/studio_simple.png?raw=true).
 You can see the detailed floor plan [here](https://github.com/SocialConstruct/outlets/blob/master/png/studio_detailed.png?raw=true).
 * [json/floor_info.json](https://github.com/SocialConstruct/outlets/blob/master/json/floor_info.json) contains the coordinates in WCS for all floors and pucks of the SoCo flooring system for this sample studio apartment.